-Location(s): Campbell River

-Start Date: January

-Contact(s): David Pinel, 250-923-9798, questions@nic.bc.ca
+Credential: Certificate Program Length: 5 months Tuition Category: Category 3 Location(s): Comox Valley Start Date: January Contact(s): David Pinel, 250-923-9798 questions@nic.bc.ca

-The Coastal Adventure Tourism Certificate is an exciting opportunity to train for work as a guide in adventure tourism, one of British Columbia's prominent resource and service industries.
+The Coastal Adventure Tourism certificate is an exciting opportunity to train for work as a guide in adventure tourism, one of British Columbia's prominent resource and service industries.
 If you are a highly motivated person who enjoys working with people, then this five-month program can train you for immediate employment as an entry-level guide.
-The field skills gained are also a foundation component of the Adventure Tourism Diploma.
+The field skills gained are also a foundation component of the Adventure Tourism Management diploma.

 - Experiences you can't get elsewhere.
 Vancouver Island is Canada's hub for marine-based, eco- and adventure tourism.
 You'll be surrounded by a rich variety of marine, wilderness, rural and urban environments and instructed by top industry leaders. - Head out and explore!
 During your studies, you'll participate in multi-day outings to unique areas like the Discovery Islands, the Gulf Islands and the West Coast of Vancouver Island.
 You'll be exposed to the same ocean and weather conditions, social dynamics and leadership decisions that a guide would encounter, giving you strong practical knowledge for your future career. - Skills for careers, skills for life.
-The experiences you'll have while pursuing your Coastal Adventure Tourism Certificate will help you, not only to your future career, but also in leading, safety and practicing good judgment. - Want to go further?
-The Coastal Adventure Tourism graduates receive credit toward the Adventure Tourism Diploma program, where students are further prepared with entrepreneurial skills, management training and more advanced guiding skills. - Custom and remote delivery!
-In 2005/06, together with Nuu-chah-Nulth partners on the west coast, we offered a remote Coastal Adventure Tourism program in the Clayoquot Sound area.
+The experiences you'll have while pursuing your Coastal Adventure Tourism certificate will help you, not only to your future career, but also in leading, safety and practicing good judgment. - Want to go further?
+Graduates receive credit toward the Adventure Tourism Management diploma program, where students are further prepared with entrepreneurial skills, management training, and more advanced guiding skills. - Custom and remote delivery!
+Together with Nuu-chah-Nulth partners on the west coast, we offered a remote Coastal Adventure Tourism program in Clayoquot Sound.
 Ask us about custom delivery for your group.